circleci/circleci-docs/jekyll/_cci2/dynamic-config.md

 **Q:** I thought pipeline parameters could only be used with the API?

 **A:** Previously, this was true.
-But using our dynamic configuration feature, you can set pipeline parameters dynamically, before the pipeline is executed, triggered from both the API, or a webhook (A push event to your VCS).
+With the dynamic configuration feature, you can now set pipeline parameters dynamically, before the pipeline is executed (triggered from either the API or a webhook—a push event to your VCS).

+### Custom executors
+{: #custom-executors}

+**Q:** Can I use a custom executor?

+**A:** Custom executors can be used, but require certain dependencies to be installed for the continuation step to work (currently: `curl`, `jq`).

-### The continuation Orb
+### The continuation orb
 {: #the-continuation-orb }

 **Q:** What is the `continuation` orb?

 **A:** The `continuation` orb assists CircleCI users in managing the pipeline continuation process easily.
-The `continuation` orb wraps an API call to [`continuePipeline`](https://circleci.com/docs/api/v2/#operation/continuePipeline) in an easy-to-use fashion.
-See the [`continuation`](https://circleci.com/developer/orbs/orb/circleci/continuation) orb documentation for more information.
+The `continuation` orb wraps an API call to [`continuePipeline`](https://circleci.com/docs/api/v2/#operation/continuePipeline).
+Refer to the [`continuation`](https://circleci.com/developer/orbs/orb/circleci/continuation) orb documentation for more information.

+**Q:** Is it possible to **not** use the continuation orb?

+**A:** If you have special requirements not covered by the continuation orb, you can implement the same functionality in other ways.
+Refer to the [orb source code](https://circleci.com/developer/orbs/orb/circleci/continuation#orb-source) to learn how the continuation functionality is implemented with the orb.

 ## What to read next
 {: #what-to-read-next }